pegasystems/pega-helm-charts/charts/backingservices/README.md

         AuthEnabled: false
         PublicKeyURL:

-  elasticsearch:
+  srsStorage:
-    # elasticsearch.provisionCluster true will provision an internal elasticsearch cluster with specified configuration
+    # srsStorage.provisionInternalESCluster true will provision an internal elasticsearch cluster with specified configuration
-    provisionCluster: true
+    provisionInternalESCluster: true
     # set the external Elasticsearch cluster URL and port details below when using an externally managed elasticsearch
     # make sure the endpoint is accessible from the kubernetes cluster pods.
+    # Currently the elasticsearch connection does not support any modes of authentication and should be es endpoint APIs' accessible without authentication.
 #    domain: managed-elasticsearch.acme.io
 #    port: 443
 #    protocol: https
+#    set `requireInternetAccess` to true when the elasticsearch domain is outside of the Kubernetes cluster network and is available over internet
+#    requireInternetAccess: true